 pushed by Attorney General Roy Cooper.
 Placing a security freeze on your credit reports blocks access to your credit unless you have given your permission.
 This can prevent an identity thief from opening a new account or getting credit in your name.

-North Carolina consumers can now get a free security freeze online, thanks to a recent change in the law
+North Carolina consumers can now get a free security freeze online, thanks to a change in the law

 .
 Identity theft victims who have filed a police report, their spouses, and consumers over the age of 62 can also get free security freezes by mail or phone

 A security freeze, also known as a credit or a file freeze, can be lifted (or "thawed") temporarily when you are applying for credit, or removed permanently.

 Under a new North Carolina law, parents and guardians can shield their children's credit report with a special Protected Consumer security freeze

 How a Security Freeze Works

 Once you've placed a security freeze on your credit, a creditor who asks to see your file will see a message that your file is frozen.
 The creditor will not see your credit score, and may treat your application as incomplete but not rejected.